JohnnyVX/EventApiDemo/readme.md

 http://localhost:5175/api/Event/IsOnEventAccessList/1234

 Note: If you use an invalid ID such as `error`, the application will throw an exception.

+# Alternative Scripts Folder Start from Scratch Setup

+If one wanted to create their own demo from scratch, some scripts that were used as a basis for creating the repo are in `SetupScripts` directory.
+These scripts will create the necessary directories and files, initialize a Git repository, and set up the project for first use.

 # Centralized Exception Handling